-C# Google BigQuery Connector
+Google BigQuery Connector for C#

-In this article you will learn how to integrate Google BigQuery data to C# (live / bi-directional connection to Google BigQuery).
+In this article you will learn how to integrate Google BigQuery data in C# (live / bi-directional connection to Google BigQuery).
 Read / write Google BigQuery data inside your app without coding using easy to use high performance API Connector.

 Using Google BigQuery Connector you will be able to connect, read, and write data from within C#.
 Follow the steps below to see how we would accomplish that.